justincely/classwork/JHU/615.202.81.FA15_data_structures/module_05/README.md

 Limitations
 -----------

-1. The stack is limited to Strings
-2. Expressions can be only 50 characters long before overflow
+1. Expressions can be only 50 characters long before overflow  will occur.
-3. The evaluator doesn't handle parenthesis
+3. The evaluator doesn't handle parenthesis or other brackets.

 Usage Note